-Following the EU referendum vote, internal auditors have an important strategic role to play in helping organisations react to the uncertainties, risks and opportunities ahead.
+Now that the UK has taken the first official step towards exiting the European Union, internal auditors have an important strategic role to play in helping organisations prepare for the changes and manage the risks and opportunities ahead.

 For our part, the institute will continue to offer support and guidance to our members to help you get to grips with the challenges that emerge.
 On a practical level, that means we will be reviewing and updating our guidance, where appropriate, and conducting research into how organisations – and internal audit functions – are adapting to the changes.